Scott Reid (Newfoundland and Labrador politician)

 Scott Reid is a Canadian politician.
 He was elected to represent the district of St. George's-Stephenville East in the Newfoundland and Labrador House of Assembly in a 2014 by-election; in the 2015 election, he was re-elected in the new district of St. George's-Humber.
 He is a member of the Liberal Party.

+Background

 Reid was raised in the community of Jeffrey's.
 Reid has taught at the Department of Political Science and the Faculty of Business at Memorial University.
 Reid previously worked as a researcher under the leadership of Roger Grimes, Gerry Reid, Yvonne Jones, and Dwight Ball.
 From 2008 to 2010, he was a senior policy advisor to Liberal MP Siobhan Coady.

+Politics

 Reid was re-elected in the 2019 provincial election.
 On September 6, 2019, he was appointed acting Speaker of the House of Assembly following Perry Trimper re-entering cabinet.
 Reid was elected Speaker at the beginning of the fall 2019 session of the House of Assembly defeating Trimper.

-He was re-elected in the 2021 provincial election.
+Reid was re-elected in the 2021 provincial election.
 He ran for re-election as Speaker at the beginning of the 50th General Assembly but was defeated by Derek Bennett.
+He was appointed as Minister Responsible for Indigenous Affairs and Reconciliation on July 19, 2024.
+On May 9, 2025, he was appointed Minister of Environment and Climate Change.

+On July 14, 2025, Reid announced that he would not seek re-election in St. George's-Humber in the 2025 election.